 If your dog is suffering from front leg arthritis, tuck your arms under your dog’s chest and midsection.
 Start by gently lifting the front area around the chest and follow it up with the rear end.
 Again if your dog whimpers, set it gently down to the starting position.

-While degenerative diseases such as arthritis greatly reduce the mobility of a dog it doesn’t mean it reduces their quality of life.
+While degenerative diseases such as arthritis greatly reduce the mobility of a dog, it doesn’t mean it reduces their quality of life.
 Aid your dog and use the above techniques to ease pressure on your dog’s affected body parts and ease mobility and pain.
-With your help your dog can life a long happy life.
+With your help, your dog can live an active and happy life.